scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 In case of failure, RPC calls return an error as specified by the RPC framework.
 That is, a non-zero status code and an explanatory string. {{service-discovery}} provides details about the establishment of the underlying QUIC connections.

-SCION does not require any domain name resolution for communication.
+SCION's Control Plane does not require any domain name resolution for communication.

 # Path Exploration or Beaconing {#beaconing}